yetnetbehailu/MonstersInc-game/assets/docs/testing.md

  * Accessibility Report- 100% Updated accessible name added to button so that screen readers and other assistive technologies provides user with clear description of what the button does.

  * Best Practices- 79% Lost points due to libraries with known security vulnerabilities detected, that could be exploited by attackers.
-(Aware of this intentional) Display of images with incorrect aspect ratio and images with low resolution.
+Display of images with incorrect aspect ratio and images with low resolution.

  * SEO Report - 100%